EthanRosenthal/blog/_posts/2014-08-22-hello-world.md

 ## Setting up the website - [ethanrosenthal.com](http://ethanrosenthal.com)

 During my 5 years at Columbia, I have sporadically messed around with coding html and css in an attempt to make a personal website.
 Various iterations were hosted on the physics department servers, but, in the interest of long-term hosting, I decided to migrate everything to [GitHub](https://github.com/).
-This was largely inspired by this [blog post](http://joshualande.com/jekyll-github-pages-poole/) from [Joshua Lande](http://joshualande.com/), though implemented a bit differently.
+This was largely inspired by these blog posts from [Joshua Lande](http://joshualande.com/jekyll-github-pages-poole/) and [Burton DeWilde](http://bdewilde.github.io/blog/2014/08/10/on-starting-over-with-jekyll/) though implemented a bit differently.

 #### GitHub Pages

-GitHub has a feature called [GitHub Pages](https://pages.github.com/) that provides one free website loper account.
+GitHub has a feature called [GitHub Pages](https://pages.github.com/) that provides one free website per account.
 Setting up your free website is quite easy (and detailed better at the above link):

 + Create a new repository titled *username*.github.io
 + Clone the repository to your computer
 + "Initialize" the repo by creating an *index.html* file

-Your new GitHub website is now *username*.github.io.
+Your new GitHub website is *username*.github.io.
 You can now build your website in the repo you created, and GitHub takes care of the rest.

-All I had to do was copy all of the files from the Physics server into my new repo, and my website was built at [ethanrosenthal.github.io](ethanrosenthal.github.io) (because "ethanrosenthal" is my GitHub username).
+All I had to do was copy all of the files from the physics server into my new repo, and my website was built at [ethanrosenthal.github.io](ethanrosenthal.github.io) (because "ethanrosenthal" is my GitHub username).

 #### Adding a custom domain